James Coppinger

-James Coppinger (born 18 January 1981) is an English former professional footballer who played as an attacking midfielder.
-He began his career at Newcastle United, making one appearance in the Premier League, and later spent two years at Exeter City, but is best known for his association with Doncaster Rovers, whom he represented over seventeen seasons between 2004 and his retirement in 2021.
+James Coppinger (born 18 January 1981) is an English former professional footballer who played as an attacking midfielder who is currently a first-team coach at Doncaster Rovers.

-The only player ever to make over 600 appearances for Doncaster, he currently serves the club in a mentorship role.
+He began his career at Newcastle United, making one appearance in the Premier League, and later spent two years at Exeter City, but is best known for his ongoing association with Doncaster Rovers, whom he represented over seventeen seasons between 2004 and his retirement in 2021.
 He is a former England under-16 international.

 Career

 Early career

 Born in Guisborough, Cleveland, Coppinger started his career as a trainee for Darlington in 1997, though he was signed by fellow north-east side Newcastle United before he even made an appearance.
 Aged 17, he moved to Newcastle in a £500,000 joint deal with 19-year-old Paul Robinson in March 1998 when Kenny Dalglish was manager.

 Coppinger was loaned out to his first loan spell at Hartlepool United in the 1999–00 season.
 His first loan spell at Hartlepool United was impactful and acknowledged by manager Bobby Robson saying: "Going to Hartlepool toughened him up."
 Coppinger played in the Magpie's reserves in the pre–season friendly matches, where he scored a hat–trick.
 His performance led manager Robson calling him to Newcastle United's squad and just played once in the Premier League as a substitute against Tottenham Hotspur on 26 August 2000.
 However, Coppinger later stated that as a teenager from a small town he was not fully prepared for life as a top-level professional player and he struggled to make any impact while coming through the Newcastle ranks.

 Shortly after his making his debut for the Magpies, Coppinger signed a three–year contract with the club.
 Throughout the 2000–01 season, Coppinger continued to attract interests from Division Three clubs, while playing for Newcastle United's reserve team.

 After his loan spell at Queens Park Rangers ended, Coppinger re–joined Hartlepool United on loan for two months.
 He scored on his second debut for the club, in a 5–1 win against Rushden & Diamonds.
 Like his first spell at Hartlepool United, Coppinger was a first team regular for the rest of the 2001–02 season.
 He scored his second goal for the club, in a 5–1 win against Southend United on 23 February 2002.
 His impressive second loan spell with Hartlepool United led to an extension until the end of the 2001–02 season.
 Having helped the club secure a play–off place, Coppinger, however, returned to his parent club instead.

 After two loan spells at Hartlepool United and Queens Park Rangers, Coppinger's contract at Newcastle was ended by mutual consent and in July 2002 he moved to Exeter City in search of regular first team football.